Apfelbuch/Building-AI-Idea/README.md

 ## Background
 ### Importance
-Identification of fraudulent credit card transactions is crucial to prevent customers from unauthorized charges. prevent financial loss of credit card companies. maintain trust between credit card companies and their customers.
+Identification of fraudulent credit card transactions is crucial to prevent customers from unauthorized charges, prevent financial loss of credit card companies, maintain trust between credit card companies and their customers.
 ### Motivation
 Enhancing security measures to safeguard financial assets.

 ## How is it used?
 ### The solution involves
-  Preprocessing the data
+  Preprocessing the data.
   Utilizing machine supervised learning algorithms to generate models.
   Evaluation of the models using Accuracy, ROC-Curve and F1-Score.
 ### Users